christopherdurr/booknotes/blockchain.md

 #The Business Blockchain by William Mougayar
 ##Notes by Christopher Durr

-#Chapter 1: What is the Blockchain?
+## Chapter 1: What is the Blockchain?

-Defininitions:
+Definitions:

 * Business: Back-end database that maintains a distributed ledger, openly.
 * Technical: Exchange network for moving value between peers.